Which treatments are effective for bacterial vaginosis?

 What are the side effects?

 The don’t only kill gardnerella .
 They also kill useful bacteria in the vagina that help to keep other germs in check.
-This means that treatment with can sometimes end up causing a vaginal yeast infection (thrush).
+As a result, treatment with can sometimes end up causing a vaginal yeast infection (thrush).
 This happens in about 10% of women who use clindamycin or metronidazole.
-The typical symptoms of vaginal thrush include itching and a thick, white discharge.
-They can also be treated with medication.
+The typical symptoms of vaginal thrush include itching and thick, white discharge.
+Thrush can also be treated with medication.

 Antibiotics occasionally have other side effects too.
 About 10% of women who take metronidazole tablets say that the tablets leave a metallic taste in their mouth.
 Less commonly, they cause nausea and vomiting.
-Clindamycin is very well tolerated when used as a cream, and has no known side effects apart from yeast infections (thrush).
+Clindamycin is very well tolerated when used as a cream.
+It has no known potential side effects apart from yeast infections (thrush).

 Can lactic acid bacteria help?

 Lactic acid are believed to help restore a healthy balance of germs in the vagina (healthy vaginal flora) and keep harmful in check.
-But there is less research on treatment with lactic acid than on treatment with .
-Very few studies have looked at treatments with lactic acid on their own – they were usually used in combination with .
-But there is currently no scientific proof that vaginosis clears up any better when using this combination.
-Little is known about the possible side effects of these medications.
+There is less research on treatment with lactic acid than on treatment with .
+Very few studies have looked at treatments with lactic acid on their own.
+They were generally used in combination with .
+There is currently no scientific proof that vaginosis clears up any better when lactic acid treatments are used – either together with or on their own.
+Little is known about the possible side effects of lactic acid .

 Can vaginosis be treated during pregnancy?